The Breath Film features some amazing young talent, fantastic cinematography and a humble interpretation of Tim Winton’s book about surfing mateship.

 Loonie lacking a positive role model at home wants to impress Sando.
 Tensions begin to form in the relationships.

-Pikelet finds he has a bravery to handle a crisis when comforted with a traffic accident.
+Pikelet finds he has the bravery to handle a crisis when comforted with a traffic accident.
 He doesn’t realise that his anxiety and stable home life (albeit dull) gives him the safety net he needs to become a man (and later his profession – this was not mentioned in the film, but a vital story arc for me).

 A fantastic effort from Simon Baker directing his first film.